balaji-githubstore/technical_assessment/Senior Test Automation Engineer.md

 # Tech Assessment for Test Automation Engineers

-In this test assignment we would like to ask you to create two small test suits: one for a API and one for a web interface.
+In this test assignment, we would like to ask you to create two small test suits: one for a API and one for a web interface.

 ## 1. The API Test